 - Each Sub-Fund may contain one or more of the following Classes: A, B, C, D, E, G, I, K, M, Q, R, S, V, W, X, Y, Z (and/or any of the aforementioned, followed by "R").
 These Classes may differ in their minimum initial and minimum holding amount, eligibility requirements, and applicable fees and expenses, as detailed in Appendix 1.
 Variations of the same Class may be denoted by numerals 1, 2, 3 and so on as appropriate. - Each Class, where available, may be offered in the Reference Currency of the relevant Sub-Fund, or may be denominated in any other currency as determined from time to time by the Board of Directors.
 The currency denomination of each Class will be represented in the name of the Class by a short form reference to such currency.
-Classes not denominated in the Reference Currency of the relevant Sub-Fund are hedged on a periodic basis against the Reference Currency of such Sub-Fund, with the aim to mitigate currency risk between the currency in which the Class is denominated and the Reference Currency of the relevant Sub-Fund is applied to all Classes not denominated in the Reference Currency of the Sub-Fund by default, except when a Class is a "BHedged" Class (see below), or unless otherwise stated.
+Classes not denominated in the Reference Currency of the relevant Sub-Fund may be offered on a hedged or unhedged basis.
+Currency unhedged Classes are identified by the reference "Unhedged" in the name of the Class.
+Currency hedged Classes are hedged on a periodic basis against the Reference Currency of such Sub-Fund, with the aim to mitigate currency risk between the currency in which the Class is denominated and the Reference Currency of the relevant Sub-Fund.
+This hedging technique is applied to all currency hedged Classes not denominated in the Reference Currency of the Sub-Fund by default, except when a Class is a "BHedged" Class (see below), or unless otherwise stated.
 Such currency transactions are not linked to the underlying currency exposure of the portfolio holdings. - Each Class, where available, may have a certain portion of its non-Class currency exposure in the benchmark of the relevant Sub-Fund hedged back to the Class currency on a periodic basis.
 Such Classes are denoted by "(BHedged)" in the name of the Class.
 Such currency transactions are not linked to the underlying currency exposures of the portfolio holdings.
 Investors should note the currency exposure of a Sub-Fund's benchmark may or may not be the same as the currency exposure of the Sub-Fund's portfolio in which case investors would still be exposed to currency fluctuations. - Classes which are intended to distribute dividends will be classified according to the categories set out in Section 8.2.
 "Distributing Classes".
 Specific dividend policies are described therein. - Each Class, where available, may charge a Performance Fee, as described in Section 9.
 "Management and Fund Charges".
 Classes which charge a Performance Fee are denoted by "(Perf)" for Equalised Performance Fees or "(CPerf)" for Unequalised Performance Fees in the name of the Class.
 The applicable Performance Fee Rate for each Class is set out in Appendix 1.